A Short Guide to Employee IDs for UK Employers

 However, her payroll ID would change if she was promoted from a content writer to a content marketing manager.
 Her new payroll ID would reflect her current role.

 Payroll IDs are primarily used for payroll and tax purposes and ensure employees are paid what they’re supposed to be paid.

 HMRC also records the payroll IDs of employees working under employers who use the Pay As You Earn (PAYE) payroll system.

 Employee IDs help you keep a tidy database of your employees and allow you to identify them without revealing personal information that might put them at risk.

-Using payroll software like PayFit, you can automatically generate and distribute forms wherever you want employee IDs to appear.
+Using payroll software like PayFit, UK businesses can automatically generate and distribute forms wherever they want employee IDs to appear.

 Businesses can also use PayFit to build custom reports that use employee IDs as identifiers.